 hyperbolic study on Franco Grignani, 1991 (2020 with GeoGebra – CC BY-NC-ND 4.0)

-But, as Grignani himself wrote in 1982 about hyperbolic tensions, “the three-dimensionality is illusory and comes out from the experience that each of us has on the position of light and its relative shadow.”
+As Grignani himself noted in 1982 regarding hyperbolic tensions, “the three-dimensionality is illusory and arises from the experience each of us has with the position of light and its corresponding shadow.”
+[III]

-The Professor of Nuclear Science Giuseppe Caglioti in the book Simmetrie Infrante (The Dynamics of Ambiguity, cover by Grignani – 1983) accurately described the feeling when facing a hyperbolic by Grignani: “To a superficial observer, the work reproduced here could at first appear a two-dimensional geometric drawing, made up of many black and white parallelograms, delimited by clear and sharply defined sides.
+Professor of Nuclear Science Giuseppe Caglioti, in the book Simmetrie Infrante (The Dynamics of Ambiguity, cover by Grignani – 1983), provided an insightful description of the sensation when encountering a hyperbolic artwork by Grignani: “To a superficial observer, the work reproduced here could at first appear a two-dimensional geometric drawing, made up of many black and white parallelograms, delimited by clear and sharply defined sides.
 But after a few moments, these parallelograms reorganize themselves before our eyes; […] the gaze tends to identify and then to follow privileged itineraries, along which the level of attention required remains almost constant. […] After a further period of observation, new perspectives soon explode outside the surface of this painting. […] The result is an alternation of multiple current patterns of the possible structuring of space.”

-In the already mentioned exhibition catalogue from Lorenzelli Arte of 1981 (51 artworks from 1979 to 1981), Cesare Musatti added: “the onlooker feels as if he were split in half: on the one hand he is dazzled by the precision with which all the figurative elements are repeated, with only a very gradual modification of size, thickness, inclination, and position; on the other hand he is drawn by a vision of the whole which defies any analysis of its details.”
+In the already mentioned exhibition catalogue from Lorenzelli Arte in 1981 (featuring 51 artworks created between 1979 and 1981), Cesare Musatti added: “the onlooker feels as if he were split in half: on the one hand he is dazzled by the precision with which all the figurative elements are repeated, with only a very gradual modification of size, thickness, inclination, and position; on the other hand he is drawn by a vision of the whole which defies any analysis of its details.”

 The grid